-Consumer satisfaction refers to consumer's overall а evaluation of their experience with a product or service, based on whether the product meets or exceeds their expectations [28], [29].
+Consumer satisfaction refers to consumer's overall evaluation of their experience with a product or service, based on whether the product meets or exceeds their expectations [28], [29].
 In the snack food industry, factors such as product quality, packaging, price, and brand reputation significantly influence consumer satisfaction.
 Studies have shown that environmentally responsible business practices, particularly those prioritizing sustainability, enhance consumer satisfaction [29].
-This satisfaction is closely linked to perceived value, as consumers who perceive high value in a product are more likely to be satisfied with their purchase [28], [29].
-Environmentally friendly waste packaging and management innovations further contribute to consumer satisfaction by aligning with expectations of corporate social responsibility and ethical practices [29], [30].
+This satisfaction is closely linked to perceived value, as consumers who perceive high value in a product are more likely to be satisfied with their [28], [29]. purchase

+Environmentally friendly packaging and waste management innovations further contribute consumer to satisfaction by aligning with expectations of corporate social responsibility and ethical practices [29], [30].
 Satisfied consumers are more likely to exhibit brand loyalty, repurchase intentions, and positive word-ofmouth, which are crucial for success in competitive markets like the snack food industry.
-This study examines consumer satisfaction as an outcome of value, with the perceived that expectation waste management innovation and eco-friendly packaging positively impact both perceived value and consumer satisfaction in the snack food industry.
+This study examines consumer satisfaction as an outcome of perceived value, with the expectation that waste management innovation and eco-friendly packaging positively impact both perceived value and consumer satisfaction in the snack food industry.